centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-centreon-ha/installation-4-nodes.md

 In order to keep the cluster safe from split-brain issues, a third server is mandatory to resolve the master's election in the event of a connection loss.
 The role of Quorum Device, can be held by a poller of the monitoring platform.

+In order to adhere to best practices and be as resilient as possible, the Quorum server placement Quorum server should be at a different site than the two primary nodes, with independent network attachments.

 ### Defining hosts' names and addresses

 In this procedure, we will refer to characteristics that are bound to change from a platform to another (such as IP addresses) by the following macros: